atlanhq/camelot/docs/dev/contributing.rst

 Contributor's Guide
 ===================

 If you're reading this, you're probably looking to contributing to Camelot. *Time is the only real currency*, and the fact that you're considering spending some here is *very* generous of you.
-Thanks you very much!
+Thank you very much!

 This document will help you get started with contributing documentation, code, testing and filing issues.
 If you have any questions, feel free to reach out to `Vinayak Mehta`_, the author and maintainer.